Folketing

-The Folketing (Folketinget /da/, lit.
-'The people's thing' or 'People's assembly'), also known as the Parliament of Denmark or the Danish Parliament in English, is the unicameral national legislature (parliament) of the Kingdom of Denmark — Denmark proper together with the Faroe Islands and Greenland.
+The Folketing (Folketinget /da/, lit. 'the People's Thing'), also known as the Parliament of Denmark or the Danish Parliament in English, is the unicameral national legislature (parliament) of the Kingdom of Denmark — Denmark proper together with the Faroe Islands and Greenland.
 Established in 1849, the Folketing was the lower house of the bicameral parliament called the Rigsdag until 1953; the upper house was the Landsting.

-The Folketing meets in Christiansborg Palace, on the islet of Slotsholmen in central Copenhagen.
+The Folketing meets in Christiansborg Palace, on the island of Slotsholmen in central Copenhagen.
 It passes all laws, approves the cabinet, and supervises the work of the government.
 It is also responsible for adopting the state's budgets and approving the state's accounts.
 As set out in the Constitution of Denmark, the Folketing shares power with the reigning monarch.
 But in practice, the monarch's role is limited to signing laws passed by the legislature; this must be done within 30 days of adoption.

 The Folketing consists of 179 members; including two from Greenland and two from the Faroe Islands.
 General elections must be held every four years, but it is within the powers of the prime minister to ask the monarch to call for an election before the term has elapsed.
 On a vote of no confidence, the Folketing may force a single minister or the entire government to resign.

 Members are democratically elected by proportional representation: 135 directly in constituencies using the D'Hondt method, alongside 40 leveling seats.
 The Danish political system has traditionally generated coalitions.
 Most post-war governments have been minority coalitions ruling with the support of non-government parties.
 The first sitting of the house is usually attended by the king.

 History

-From 1849 to 1953, the Folketing was one of the two houses in the bicameral parliament known as the Rigsdag; the other house was known as Landstinget.
-The difference between the houses was its size, voter representation, and electoral system.
+From 1849 to 1953, the Folketing was one of the two houses in the bicameral parliament known as the Rigsdag; the other house was known as Landsting.
+The difference between the houses was their sizes, franchises, and electoral systems.

 The Folketing was elected by common vote among men and consisted mainly of independent farmers, traders, and merchants as well as the educated classes.
 From 1866 to 1915, the right to vote for the Landsting was restricted to the wealthiest, and some of its members were appointed by the king; so it predominantly represented the landed gentry and other conservatives.
 From 1915, both men and women had the right of vote for both houses, and the Landsting was elected by common vote, although indirectly and with a higher age limit than for the Folketing.
 During the next decades, law-making mainly took place in the Folketing, and the Landsting came to be regarded as a superfluous rubber stamp.